In this guide, you will find instructions on how to change the inner tie rod on most cars. Replacing the inner tie rod takes about one to two hours.

 - Reinstall the inner tie rod in reverse order.

-- Reinstall the outer tie rod and lower the car.
+- Reinstall the outer tie rod and torque the bolts to specification.

 How do you know if inner tie rods are bad